SEO Tips for Clients

 Keep your site up to date and add new content regularly.
 A good way to do this is by adding a blog and writing articles, once a week would be great, but once a few months would suffice.

 - Social Media

 Another good way to keep content on your site up to date is by linking your social feeds to your site.
-Also, the more followers you have on Facebook, Twitter, Google+, Instagram… whatever the next big thing is… the more importance your website will have.
-Think of each follower as a vote of confidence.
+Also, the more followers you have on Facebook, Twitter, Instagram, Tik Tok… whatever the next big thing is… the more traffic you can drive to your website.
+Although Google doesn’t use the number of followers as an SEO measurement, having a large following can only be a good thing.
 The downside of social media is if you don’t use it regularly and let your account gather dust, it could go against you, so only link to them if you update and post things regularly.

 - Get a good Web Designer

 There are a lot of technical issues that need addressing to help improve SEO, but don’t worry about these.
 If your web designer is any good, they’ll take care of them for you.
 SEO should come as a standard service with any website, it’s a necessity and should be treated as such.
-So I include SEO as part of my web design service and not an optional add on.
-Keep that in mind if you go to an agency and they offer you SEO as a chargeable added extra.
+So I include technical SEO as part of my web design service and not an optional add on.

 I hope that helps you understand a bit more about SEO and what you can do to help improve it on your website.
 If you have any further questions, just get in touch.